 Ricehaven WMA (St. Louis County)-The posted area is closed to all trespass from September 15 through November 24.
-Canoeing, birdwatching, and wild rice harvest (during the wild rice season) is allowed from May 1-September 14.
-Hunting and trapping for any species for which there is an open season is allowed from Nov.
-25 through April 30 in the posted area. .
+Canoeing, birdwatching, and wild rice harvest (during the wild rice season) is allowed from May 1 through September 14.
+Hunting and trapping for any species for which there is an open season is allowed from November 25 through April 30 in the posted area.

-Sand Prairie WMA (Stearns County)-is open during the regular archery season for youth ages 10 through 17.
+Sand Prairie WMA (Sherburne County)-Open during the regular archery season for youth ages 10 through 17.

-Sandstone WMA (Pine County) -is closed to firearms hunting for deer and bear hunting but open to hunting of all other species by legal means during designated seasons.
+Sandstone WMA (Pine County)-Closed to firearms hunting for deer and bear hunting but open to hunting of all other species by legal means during designated seasons.